-Experts estimate that the ideal temperature to set in your home during winter is between 70-75 degrees Fahrenheit if you live in an colder area.
-If you live in a warmer climate, like Scottsdale, Arizona, 65-68 degrees Fahrenheit will be better.
+Experts estimate that the ideal temperature to set in your home during winter is between 70-75 degrees Fahrenheit if you live in a colder area.
+If you live in a warmer climate, like the Southwest, 65-68 degrees Fahrenheit will be better.
 However, you can cut back on energy costs by further reducing the thermostat by 8 degrees if you frequently travel.
 This article will show you the average home temperature in winter, while also keeping it safe from the possibilities of fires.

 Average Home Temperature in Winter - Preventing Home Fires

 How can I manage home temperatures when I’m away?

 Sometimes, homeowners leave their houses during winter season to travel to much warmer places.
 If you’re one of them then it’s recommended to completely turn your heat/cooling system off for the period that you’ll be gone.
 However, this should only be done if there’s nothing in your house that’s at risk of chilling or overheating as a result of these temperature changes.

 Additionally, have in mind that any machine or temperature-sensitive goods in the house may be affected by the fluctuations in temperature.
 Therefore, if you have such property in your home always consider setting the temperatures to a reasonable level in order to prevent any damage to your property.

 What if I’m at home during winter?

 If you’re not traveling in winter, then the perfect thermostat temperature for your home should be around 68 degrees Fahrenheit.
 Nevertheless, the majority of homeowners and HVAC pros recommend adjusting the temperature to this level while you’re awake, and reducing it slightly when you go to sleep at night.
 Generally, lowering your thermostat by 10-15 degrees for 8 hrs can minimize your heating bill by 5-15%.